Lar-Sen/Quansheng_UV-K5_Kitchen/v2.01.31_mods/readme.md

 ### `mod_custom_mdc_data.py`
 My contribution: Aims to produce a better MDC signalling when MDC1200 roger beep is chosen.
 String is an EOT for PTT-ID 0001.

+Not really working.
+No differential coding, just plain AFSK.

+Due to Beken chip limitations, bit coding doesn't conform to MDC spec, so as frame format.

+More investigation about register values is needed to get a hint about proper MDC1200 support, claimed by Beken themselves.

+Fee free to check more advanced MDC1200 work done by @OneOfEleven on custom firmware.
 <hr>

 ### `mod_custom_noaa_freqs.py`